Process

 Inclusive environmental planning is an essential starting point for large-scale, complex projects that have potential to impact the environment.

 A first step in planning the proposed Community Access Road is to complete a provincial (Ontario) Environmental Assessment (EA) and a federal Impact Assessment (IA).
-The EA / IA process will determine the preferred route and identify how the proposed Community Access Road may affect the social, cultural, economic, built and natural environments.
-To identify the route the road will follow and to understand how best to avoid and / or minimize project impacts, data is collected, studies are conducted and people are consulted with.
-This work is just beginning and your input is important.
+The EA / IA process we have undertaken to-date has determined the Final Route and identified how the proposed Community Access Road may affect the social, cultural, economic, built and natural environments.
+On-going consultation will help to confirm these findings.

 There is value in our knowledge.
-Marten Falls First Nation (MFFN) will work to ensure that the EA / IA process carefully addresses traditions, Indigenous Knowledge and land use, and protects sensitive traditional knowledge.
+Marten Falls First Nation (MFFN) has and will continue to ensure that the EA / IA process carefully addresses traditions, Indigenous Knowledge and land use, and protects sensitive traditional knowledge.
 Indigenous Knowledge about the routing options is welcomed and encouraged for consideration in the EA / IA.

 Provincial Regulatory Review Process